- Dave Thomas had his first DDT Grandchild: Gabriel, born in Pasadena on December 13 to daughter Melanie and son-in-law Alex.

 - Samuel Carlson was awarded an Undergraduate Research opportunity Grant (UROP) for three months of summer research on the anti-leukemia compound CXL017.
 Congrats Sam!

 - Karl Petersen was awarded the Doctoral Dissertation Fellowship for 2016-2017.
+He successfully defended his PhD thesis in December, and in 2017 he will begin postdoctoral work in Paris with Anne Houdusse.

 - Jesse McCaffrey current postdoc, PhD graduate in 2014, has been appointed to a faculty position in Physics at Augsburg College.